SamBorisov/Bridge/README.md

 event Approved(bytes32 indexed proposalHash , bytes32 indexed transactionHash);
 ```

-### Defend
+## Defend

-Defends a proposal on the source blockchain.
+Defending a proposal on the blockchain if is incorrect.

 ```solidity
 function defend(bytes32 proposalHash) external;